‘Call of Duty: Warzone’ finally nukes Verdansk map

 Beginning this past week, the various points of interest at which the zombies appeared began radiating a contaminant that damaged players and ultimately turned them into zombies if they lingered in those zones too long without a gas mask.
 Those zones grew both more numerous and expansive as the week progressed, culminating in Wednesday’s event when they overtook nearly the entire map before the nuclear blast.

-Now, Warzone players have just one map available, with several limited time modes (Resurgence Quads, Mini Royal Duos and the TDM mode King Slayer) on Rebirth Island, set at night, 15 minutes after the destruction of Verdansk.
+Now, Warzone players have just one map available, with several limited time modes (Resurgence Quads, Mini Royale Duos and the TDM mode King Slayer) on Rebirth Island, set at night, 15 minutes after the destruction of Verdansk.
 The mushroom cloud of Verdansk glows in the distance, and there is also a new point of interest on the map called “Control Center” where there was previously a building under construction.

 The event is similar to the one Epic Games used to reboot the “Fortnite” map in 2019, pulling players into a black hole and leaving them wondering when and how the game might return.
 From 3 to 5 p.m.
 ET, the nuke event, dubbed “The Destruction of Verdansk Part 1” was the only mode playable in “Warzone.”
 Unlike the “Fortnite” event, when no users could play the game for over a day, “Warzone” users still have access to Rebirth Island, which features a smaller map and lower player count, with more close-quarters fighting.